-- Shareholder proposals GIAM recognizes that shareholder proposals are an effective instrument for shareholders to demand for change in policies, increased transparency and improved disclosure on material aspects of a company's business.
-In voting on shareholder proposals, GIAM will evaluate on a case-by-case basis, among other relevant factors, the existence of a clear link between the proposal and the company's short and long-term value enhancement/risk mitigation, the issuers reaction and responsiveness to the proposed items and the relevant peer responses, in balance with the interests of the shareholders and other affected stakeholders. - Anti-takeover mechanisms GIAM believes that a good performance and a developed dialogue with its shareholders are the best ways for a company to react against a takeover.
-Moreover, takeover bids may represent also a valid solution for management performance that are jeopardizing long-term value or to ensure an effective accountability of the management towards shareholders.
-As such GIAM believes that anti- takeover mechanisms are, in principal, detrimental to the interests of shareholders.
-Consequently, GIAM is likely to vote AGAINST resolutions for the introduction of anti- takeover defences without a specific scope and/or rationale.
-However, GIAM will evaluate the appropriateness of an anti- takeover defence taking into account the existing circumstances, taking into considerations the past performance of the target issuer, the acquirer's objectives and track record and the long-term interest of the target issuer's stakeholders. - Corporate Boards - Governance Model GIAM is aware of the existence of different board governance models allowed by the different local regulations and company bylaws.
-GIAM does not give preference to any particular structure, provided that the governance model ensures an adequate and balanced governance of the company and accountability of directors towards stakeholders. - Segregation of duties GIAM is in favour of the separation of the roles of the Chairman of the Board and Chief Executive Officer in light of the fact that this solution does not affect the accountability of the board of directors and its independency.
-In case of proposals to concentrate both roles in the same individual, GIAM will evaluate whether local market best practices allow for both roles to be held by the same individual (e.g. Japan) or if the issuer has adopted (or is going to adopt) sufficient mitigation measures (e.g. election of a senior/lead independent director or vice-chair).
+Governance Model - GIAM is aware of the existence of different board governance models allowed by the different local regulations and company bylaws.
+GIAM does not give preference to any particular structure, provided that the governance model ensures an adequate and balanced governance of the company and accountability of directors towards stakeholders.

+Segregation of duties - GIAM is in favour of the separation of the roles of the Chairman of the Board and Chief Executive Officer because this solution does not affect the accountability of the board of directors and its independency.
+In case of proposals to concentrate both roles in the same individual, GIAM will evaluate whether local market best practices allow for both roles to be held by the same individual (e.g. Japan) or if the investee company has adopted (or is going to adopt) sufficient mitigation measures (e.g. election of a senior/lead independent director as senior/lead or as vice-chair).
 In line with the approach of maintaining an adequate balance of power within the Board of Directors, GIAM shall vote AGAINST resolutions proposing the nomination of a former CEO as Chairman of the board of directors, unless either (i) compelling reasons (such as the need to ensure continuity and the temporary nature of the appointment) exist or (ii) at least one full board mandate has elapsed between the end of the last mandate as CEO and the appointment as Chairman and, in both cases, (iii) the company has adopted (or is going to adopt) sufficient defences to preserve board's accountability.
-In both cases, the board of the issuer should communicate appropriately with shareholders in advance setting out a convincing rationale.
+In both cases, the board of the investee company should communicate appropriately with shareholders in advance setting out a convincing rationale.

 Director independence - GIAM believes that an adequate representation of independent directors within the board of directors is necessary to reinforce board accountability and preserve an adequate balance of powers.
-Despite the most adequate level of independence is linked to several circumstances (e.g. performance of the company, records of past misconduct, local practices, shareholders' structure), GIAM is generally in favor of a majority of directors to be independent.
-In companies subject to the control of other entities, or where local market practices are materially divergent, a lower threshold may be accepted, to the extent that at least one third of the directors is independent and that the major shareholder is not over represented and provided however that the audit committee within the board of directors of the issuer and/or statutory auditors' board (if any) are majority independent.
+Despite the most adequate level of independence on several circumstances (e.g. performance of the company, records of past misconduct, local practices, shareholders' structure), GIAM is generally in favor of a majority of directors to be independent.
+In companies subject to the control of other entities, or where local market practices are materially divergent, a lower threshold may be accepted, to the extent that at least one third of the directors is independent and that the major shareholder is not over represented and provided however that the audit committee within the board of directors of the investee company and/or statutory auditors' board (if any) are majority independent.

-A director is considered independent if he/she has no relationship with the company, its group or its management that could compromise the exercise of his / her freedom of judgment.
+A director is considered independent if they have no relationship with the company, its group or its management that could compromise the exercise of his / her freedom of judgment.
 In assessing the independency of each director GIAM will evaluate all existing circumstances and information disclosed by the company and/or the relevant proponent, also considering, as a circumstance that may in principle hinder the independence requirement, if the subject director or candidate is: